<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=1043001&amp;fmt=gif">

 • New attack methods like ransomware are presenting issues for medical practices; some can keep you from accessing critical patient information

-• Working with a secure vendor can help alleviate the likelihood of (and the stress behind) most security-related issues as they relate to an RIS
+• Working with a secure vendor can help alleviate the likelihood of (and the stress behind) most security-related issues as they relate to RIS

 Learn More About Radiology Information Systems